Valerie Normand Meghan Jordan

 Communications Specialist II Communications Specialist III

-“Snohomish County appreciates NOAA’s support for this grant and looks forward to joining with our partners to complete this essential work,” said Snohomish County Executive Dave Somers.
-“Achieving recovery of the Puget Sound Chinook is a transformational goal for the entire Pacific Northwest.
-Estuary restoration will have broad benefits across our community and economy – for tribal, commercial, and recreational fisheries, underserved tribal communities and treaty rights, and recovery of multiple threatened and endangered species of salmon and Orca.
-These projects support key community priorities like climate resilience, flood protection, agricultural and economic vitality, and recreation.”
+“Snohomish County appreciates the State of Washington’s support through this grant and looks forward to joining with our partners to continue this essential work,” said Snohomish County Executive Dave Somers.
+“Mitigating flood risk and restoring salmon habitat has broad benefits across our community and economy.
+This project supports some key community priorities like climate resilience, flood protection, agricultural and economic vitality, and habitat restoration.”

 About Snohomish County Conservation and Natural Resources